Trinitro21/sbserver/README.md

 * CFW on your 3DS

 Once you have all that:
-* Dump a code.bin from SmileBASIC
+* Dump a decompressed code.bin from SmileBASIC
 Here's one way to do this:
   * Make sure you have the latest release of GodMode9
   * Open GodMode9 and navigate to A:/title/00040000/0016de00/content